rip747/cfml-restfulapis/README.md

 make things easier you can register multiple callback methods using the `before` or `after` methods within your wrappers' `init` method.
 These callbacks will then execute in order.

-Below is an example of using an `after` callback to alter the response returned from the API.
-By default the Base component will return the CFHTTP struct.
-However, most APIs return their reponses in JSON and as a convinence you would want to translate the response into native CFML datatypes.
-In order to do this, you can register the built in `to_json` method as an `after` callback.
-This will modify the response so that it will always be a deserialized json object returned.
+Below is an example of registering both an `after` and before callback.

 ```coldfusion
 <cffunction name="init">